Book Back Cover: The Essential Elements One Must Know.

 Now let’s look at each part in detail.

 Some people say that you have three seconds to catch the elusive attention of the reader.
-There are three things that can potentially catch their attention: the book cover, the title of the book, and the tagline.
+Three things can potentially catch their attention: the book cover, the book’s title, and the tagline.
 You need a memorable tagline so that even if they can’t buy the book, they can come back to it later and perhaps even tell their friends.

-The tagline captures the spirit of the book and creates a vibe along with the cover and the blurb.
+The tagline captures the book’s spirit and creates a vibe along with the cover and the blurb.

 If you have found an excellent tagline for your book, remember that they can be used for merchandise as well in the future.
 Think of mugs and t-shirts with your snappy tagline!